Do I Need Victron?

 Better monitoring software

 Victron's VictronConnect app and VRM portal are genuinely nice.
 They're polished, feature-rich, and the interface is great.
-Is it $2,500 nice?
-That's a personal decision, but most of us check battery levels once a day at most.
+But most of us check battery levels once a day at most.

 Build quality